n1k0/nicolas.perriault.net/pages/code/2013/get-your-frontend-javascript-code-covered.md

 That's where [code coverage](http://en.wikipedia.org/wiki/Code_coverage) might help.**

-The idea of code coverage is to record which parts of your code (functions, statements, conditionals and so on) have been run by your test suite, to compute metrics out of this inspection and usually to provide tools for inspecting them.
+The idea behind code coverage is to record which parts of your code (functions, statements, conditionals and so on) have been executed by your test suite, to compute metrics out of these data and usually to provide tools for navigating and inspecting them.

-Not a lot of frontend developers I know are testing their frontend JavaScript code, and I can barely imagine how many of them have setup code coverage… Mostly because there are not many frontend-oriented tools in this area I guess.
+Not a lot of frontend developers I know actually test their frontend code, and I can barely imagine how many of them have ever setup code coverage… Mostly because there are not many frontend-oriented tools in this area I guess.

 Actually I've only found one which provides an adapter for [Mocha] and actually